devdatalab/paper-agn-forests-roads/README.md

 may fail if certain Stata packages are missing.
 These can be replaced by the estimation output commands preferred by the user.

+Please note we use globals for pathnames which will cause errors if filepaths have spaces in them.
+Please store code and data in paths that can be accessed without spaces in filenames.

 This code requires at least the following stata packages to be installed with ssc install.
 - reghdfe